 - Framework/Server: Choose a server that supports the selected language.

 - Serverless/Microservices: You can also choose a serverless web app architecture by using the cloud storage of one of the cloud services providers for your CPU and memory needs.
 Some organizations use microservices, making their web solution operate on multiple small servers that communicate with each other via Queue or HTTP.
 This model also supports the use of multiple languages.

 - SQL/NoSQL: SQL and NoSQL databases offer different features.
 SQL databases have tables and a predefined plan.
-NoSQL, on the other hand, have objects, key-value structures, etc., and offer more flexibility and scalability which makes them suitable for large scale projects.
+NoSQL, on the other hand, has objects, key-value structures, etc., and offers more flexibility and scalability which makes them suitable for large-scale projects.